influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/scraping-and-discovery.md

 menu:
   kapacitor_1_4:
+    name: Dynamic Data Scraping
-    weight: 0
+    weight: 6
-    parent: pull_metrics
+    parent: work-w-kapacitor
 ---

-Pull data from a dynamic list of remote targets with Kapacitor's discovery and scraping features.
+Data can be pulled from a dynamic list of remote targets with Kapacitor's discovery and scraping features.
 Use those features with Kapacitor's [TICKscripts](/kapacitor/v1/tick/) to monitor targets, process the data, and write data to [InfluxDB](/influxdb/v1.3/).
 Currently, Kapacitor supports only Prometheus style targets.